A Digital Nomad’s Guide to Lisbon, Portugal

 Long Term Rentals for Digital Nomads in Lisbon

-If you plan to stay long-term in Lisbon, say for longer than six months, you’ll probably want to find something other than an Airbnb.
+If you plan to stay long-term in Lisbon, say for longer than a couple of months, you’ll probably want to find something other than an Airbnb.
+Lisbon property rentals are generally listed on classifieds websites like olx.pt, sapo.pt, and idealista as well as with individual estate agents.

-Property rentals are generally listed on classifieds websites like olx.pt, sapo.pt, and idealista as well as with individual estate agents.
 There’s also Spotahome, which aims to be Airbnb for medium and long-term rentals.
 Their properties are usually more expensive than renting privately, but many of the properties come with internet which saves you the hassle of getting the internet installed.

 praca commercio tram